JordanCWard/Elist/README.md

 - **Address High Refund Rates in Key Markets:** Investigate the factors contributing to the elevated refund rates in the United Kingdom, Canada, and India to identify region-specific issues and improve customer satisfaction.
 - **Investigate High Refund Rates for Laptops:** Conduct a detailed analysis to identify the reasons for the high refund rates of the ThinkPad Laptop and MacBook Air Laptop and implement measures to address product or service-related issues.
-- **Explore the AOV-Refund Rate Relationship:** Perform further analysis on the correlation between AOV and refund rates to understand the underlying causes and develop strategies to reduce refunds for higher-priced items. <br>
+- **Explore the AOV-Refund Rate Relationship:** Perform further analysis on the correlation between AOV and refund rates to understand the underlying causes and develop strategies to reduce refunds for higher-priced items. <br> <br> <br>